An Integrated Solution from Analysis, through System

 - Benefits (schemes and delivery model), Pension

-- Compensation and Benefits system that is linked to business strategy
+- Compensation and Benefits system that is linked to business strategy; stronger pay for performance link

 - A management tool for effective and responsible pay and compensation management